He was aware that he was still a child: Themes

 "He was aware that he was still a child", which opens the last story arc of the series, focuses on exploring the characters' intimate psychology, solving some narrative mysteries, and presenting new ones.
 It explores the creation of the Evas, the pasts of Misato, Ritsuko, and Naoko, and the relationship between Gendo, Fuyutsuki, and Yui.
 According to Allen Divers of Anime News Network, the exploration of the characters and their pasts "has an outsider's feel" because it follows the recollections of many of the minor characters rather than those of a major character like Gendo Ikari.
-According to Divers: "there is a definite push to show that Gendo still hides more secrets than is shared here".
+According to Divers, "there is a definite push to show that Gendo still hides more secrets than is shared here".
 IGN said Gendo "never receives any introspective soliloquies" unlike the other characters.
 Evangelion Chronicle noted there are no scenes in which Gendo and Yui are seen together, emphasizing the distance between them.
-The Japanese architect and academic Taro Igarashi compared Evangelions narrative structure to that of David Lynch's series Twin Peaks, in which all segments of the narrative revolve around an absent character, Laura Palmer and the discovery of her corpse, similar to an "empty center" in the circle of the dramatic plot.
+The Japanese architect and academic Taro Igarashi compared Evangelions narrative structure to that of David Lynch's series Twin Peaks, in which all segments of the narrative revolve around an absent character, Laura Palmer, and the discovery of her corpse, similar to an "empty center" in the circle of the dramatic plot.
 Although Evangelion has a different structure from Twin Peaks, for Igarashi its center could be Gendo but it constantly oscillates.
 Yui's presence and absence can be seen as the empty center of the series' narrative; in Evangelion, all traces of Yui, including her dead body and photographs, are erased and "the continuing search for this erased mother figure" is the story's driving force.

 According to the Japanese critic Akio Nagatomi, "He was aware that he was still a child" marks "the beginning of the end, and something that's most common in Japanese tragedies: deaths".
-He noted, just as in traditional Japanese tragedy, almost all secondary characters die until only the main characters remain in the episode.
-According to Evangelion Chronicle, Nerv is portrayed as a mysterious organization that is difficult to trust in this episode, following and amplifying the trend the anime series Mobile Suit Gundam began.
+He noted, just as in traditional Japanese tragedy, almost all secondary characters die until only the main characters remain in the episode. Álvaro Arbonés described this story arc as "the trilogy about the past".
+According to Evangelion Chronicle, Nerv is portrayed as a mysterious organization that is difficult to trust in this episode, following and amplifying the trend that the anime series Mobile Suit Gundam began.
 In 1979, Mobile Suit Gundam proposed a scenario questioning the classic model of good and righteous characters versus bad characters.
 Misato's past and her aphasia after Second Impact are also explored.
+Animedia magazine noted that the episode does not specify how Misato recovered from aphasia.
 Allison Keith, the character's first English voice actress, described Misato as a woman who is trapped at a childlike level and is "defensive" because she had to quickly grow up after the Second Impact.
+According to scholar Álvaro Arbonés, Misato and Kaji, like other Evangelion characters, do not communicate in the episode, using sex or silence to avoid communicating with each other.
+Animedia magazine also noted that Kaji reveals to be animated by his personal research for internal truth.